NethServer/ns8-core/infra/README.md

-# Personal Terraform NS8 cluster environment
+# DigitalOcean terraform NS8 cluster environment

 Terraform configuration for create set of Droplets to use as base for create a NS8 cluster.
 The droplets will be created with DNS records and DigitalOcean firewall already configured,